Thom YorkeMusic Features Thom Yorke

 “My favorite was ‘And it Rained all Night,’ just because I’d never written a lyric like that before.
 It was basically a cut-and-paste of something I’d written, where I had my lounge just covered in bits of paper, and one was four pages long, which I cut down and cut down—all the way through thinking, ‘This is never going to work.’
 Then we actually ended up recording it on a full moon through the night, because I have one those big, fat telescopes my partner bought me, and since Nigel is the only one who knows how to use it, when he comes to my house it’s like ‘come on, set it up for me.’
 So I’d go up to the roof and look at the moon and then run back downstairs and quickly write away.
 Back and forth, it was really good, actually; it surprised me to write that lyric.
 And it really surprised me that I got Nigel’s voice in the headphones at the end going, ‘Yeah, that’s good,’ because all the way through I was thinking ‘this is so wack, it’s never going to work.’”

-, reverb-free vocals and musical accessibility as a brave step forward in Yorke’s writing, and some will see it as a retro move to capture past acclaim.
+Some listeners will see the new album’s clear, reverb-free vocals and musical accessibility as a brave step forward in Yorke’s writing, and some will see it as a retro move to capture past acclaim.
 For some reason, critics are always angling for a return to the relative simplicity of Pablo Honey or The Bends.

 “I find it surreal—‘He’s found melody again.’
 They all say that.
 It’s like the story is already written … ‘It’s their back-to-basics record,’” Yorke laughs.
 “Ahhhh no!
 It’s the same old shit every time.”